calebjmatthews/endless-desert/concept.md

     - South: River that ends in the town stretches away, ruins of a Japan-inspired kingdom dedicated to high art, may still exist in mirages.
 Clusters of sky-high bamboo-like "dry grass" that makes excellent fuel.
     - West: Mirages?
 Constant fires?
 Oceans made from glass?
 Hanging gardens?
   - Four gods:
     - Branching creation: bountiful, many-from-one.
-Cicada whose exuvia embody one trait and continue living.
+Tarantula whose exuvia embody one trait and continue living.
+East.
     - Enduring creation: languid, perfection-from-mortality.
 Scorpion whose venom grants paralyzed eternal life and continually stings itself.
+South.
     - Merging creation: harmonious, one-from-many.
-Termite mound made of termites bonded to one another.
+Swarm of cicadas that create weather, visions, etc. West.
     - Detroying creation: wild, rebirth-from-death.
 Burying beetle that inters itself and is reborn from the tomb.
+North.
+  - The Firefly
+    - "Who are you?" "flame     flying   fires      soaring     heat air     fiery wind"
+    - Giver of most quests

 ## Resource Subcategories:
   - Sand